Amazon's push for one-day delivery dents profits, costs up 21%

-(Reuters) - Amazon.com Inc (AMZN.O) on Thursday reported its first profit miss in two years and said income would slump in the current quarter, as the online retailer ramps up spending to deliver goods faster and spark sales growth.
+(Reuters) - Amazon.com Inc (AMZN.O) on Thursday reported its first profit miss in two years and said income would slump in the current quarter, as the online retailer ramps up spending on one-day delivery to spark sales growth.

 Shares fell more than 2% in after-hours trade.